What About Love

-"What About Love" is a song originally recorded by Canadian rock group Toronto, re-recorded in 1985 by the American rock group Heart.
-The song was Heart's "comeback" single.
-It was the first Heart track to reach the top 40 in three years, and their first top 10 hit in five.
-It was released as the first single from the band's self-titled 1985 album, Heart, as well as their first hit single on their new record label, Capitol Records.
+"What About Love" is a song originally recorded by Canadian rock band Toronto in 1982.
+It was later recorded by American rock band Heart in 1985 and was released as the first single from the band's self-titled album, Heart.
+The band's "comeback" single, it was the first Heart track to reach the top 40 on the Billboard Hot 100 in three years, and their first top 10 hit in five.
+The song was also their first hit single on their new record label, Capitol Records.
 Grace Slick and Mickey Thomas, co-lead vocalists of Starship at the time, provide additional background vocals on the song.

 Background

-The song was originally recorded in 1983 by Canadian rock group Toronto, of which songwriters Sheron Alton and Brian Allen were members.
+The song was originally recorded in 1982 by Canadian rock group Toronto, of which songwriters Sheron Alton and Brian Allen were members.
 (The other songwriter, Jim Vallance, was not a member of Toronto, though he played drums on Toronto's recording of the song.)
-However, the rest of the band elected not to release the song, and the frustration Allen and Alton faced in being unable to convince their bandmates to feature this and other material on Toronto's albums led to their departure from the group.
+However, the rest of the band elected not to release the song on their album Get It on Credit, and the frustration Allen and Alton faced in being unable to convince their bandmates to feature this and other material on Toronto's albums led to their departure from the group.

 Later, Michael McCarty at ATV Music Publishing was reviewing his song catalogue when he came across "What About Love".
 He offered the song to Heart, who turned it into a worldwide hit.
-Toronto's original version remained commercially unreleased until 2002, when it appeared as a bonus cut on the CDs Get It On Credit and Toronto: The Greatest Hits.
+Toronto's original version remained commercially unreleased until 2002, when it appeared as a bonus cut on the CDs Get It on Credit and Toronto: The Greatest Hits.

 Reception

 The song's sound marked a considerable change in the musical direction for Heart, moving from the hard rock and folk rock of their earlier work to a more polished, power ballad sound.
-"What About Love" received extensive airplay on MTV and returned Heart to the top-10 of the U.S. Billboard Hot 100 for the first time in five years, peaking at No. 10.
+"What About Love" received extensive airplay on MTV and returned Heart to the top 10 of the U.S. Billboard Hot 100 for the first time in five years, peaking at No. 10.

 The song peaked at No. 14 on the UK Singles Chart upon its re-release in 1988.
 Exclusively in its UK release, "What About Love" was also featured in an extended version on 12" and CD single versions.

 Cash Box said of the single that it "retains the punch of [Heart's] hard rock tinged mid-’70s successes with a new vocal and melodic pliability," also saying that it has "less emphasis on guitar solos and more songwriting focus."

 The song's chorus was featured in a series of Swiffer WetJet TV commercials from late 2010 into the following year.
 The campaign followed a series of previous Swiffer commercials using popular songs of the 1970s and 1980s.